MicrosoftEdge/WebView2Feedback/specs/WebResourceRequested-CustomScheme.md

                                         oReq.open(\"GET\", \"custom-scheme://example-data.json\");\
                                         oReq.send();");
 // The following XHR will fail because *.example.com is in the not allowed origin list of custom-scheme2.
-// The WebResourceRequested event will not fire for this request. webView.CoreWebView2.ExecuteScriptAsync("var oReq = new XMLHttpRequest();\
+// The WebResourceRequested event will not be raised for this request. webView.CoreWebView2.ExecuteScriptAsync("var oReq = new XMLHttpRequest();\
                                         oReq.addEventListener(\"load\", reqListener);\
                                         oReq.open(\"GET\", \"custom-scheme-not-in-allowed-origins://example-data.json\");\
                                         oReq.send();");
 // The following XHR will fail because CORS is not enabled for custom-scheme-cors-disabled.
-// The WebResourceRequested event will not fire for this request. webView.CoreWebView2.ExecuteScriptAsync("var oReq = new XMLHttpRequest();\
+// The WebResourceRequested event will not be raised for this request. webView.CoreWebView2.ExecuteScriptAsync("var oReq = new XMLHttpRequest();\
                                         oReq.addEventListener(\"load\", reqListener);\
                                         oReq.open(\"GET\", \"custom-scheme-cors-disabled://example-data.json\");\